Simulating 2D lattice gauge theories on a qudit quantum computer: A Variational Quantum Eigensolver for Qudits

 The entangling gates in~\figrefp{fig:1}{d}, \figrefp{fig:2}{c}, \figref{fig:open_ququint}, and~\figref{fig:periodic_magnetic_circuit} marked by the rounded box are controlled rotations.
 When the control is active, the rotation on the target qudit is given by

-where $i,j$ are the levels addressed in the target qudit, and $\sigma^{i,j}_{y}$ is the corresponding Pauli $y$ matrix; this choice ensures that the rotation has real coefficients.
+where $i,j$ are the levels addressed in the target qudit, and $\hat{\sigma}^{i,j}_{y}$ is the corresponding Pauli $y$ matrix; this choice ensures that the rotation has real coefficients.
 In the qubit-qudit configuration, the rotation is active when the control qubit is in the $\ket{\downarrow}$ state, while for the qudit-qudit gate, the control state is explicitly marked in the corresponding circuits.
 The experimental implementation of these gates is discussed in more detail in Sec.~\ref{sec:experimetal_details}.
 The last type of gate used in our variational circuit is the qudit-internal rotation shown in \figrefp{fig:2}{c} and~\figref{fig:periodic_magnetic_circuit} as square boxes.
 They are given by the $x$ rotation between the addressed states $i,j$

-\subsection{Optimization algorithm}
+\subsection{Optimization Algorithm}

 For our VQE experiments, we employ two optimization strategies, which are both based on Bayesian optimization (BO)\cite{Frazier2018aa}.
-Here, the algorithm collects evaluations of the cost function and constructs a surrogate model via a Gaussian process to represent the cost function.
+Here, the algorithm collects evaluations of the cost function $\langle\hat{H}(\boldsymbol{\theta})\rangle$ for proposed sets of $n$ input parameters $\boldsymbol{\theta} = \lbrace\theta_i\rbrace_{i=1\dotsc n}$ and constructs a surrogate model via a Gaussian process to represent the cost function.
 This allows one to quantify how likely further evaluations of the cost function are to achieve an improvement over the best-found value so far and hence reduces the overall number of evaluations to be performed.
 Importantly, the method does not require gradient evaluations and can tolerate noisy input data.

-In the case of the periodic system, our BO strategy is very close to the one described in Ref.~\cite{Frazier2018aa}, where we first evaluate a three-by-three grid (in the qutrit case) and up to 100 further data points to refine the optimal value.

-The variational optimization for the case involving matter and gauge fields is more complex.
-Here, we modified a recently proposed trust region BO \cite{Eriksson2019Scalable} to accept noisy cost function evaluations and coupled it to a storage system that contains all evaluations performed so far.
-An important observation here is that the measurements themselves do not depend on $g^{-2}$, hence already collected data can be recompiled for any value of the bare coupling.
-The BO algorithm can thus access an increasing number of measurements that are directly loaded if contained in a trust region and aid the optimization when $g^{-2}$ is varied.
-To make full use of this concept, we sweep three times through the whole parameter range and record the best values obtained after the last run.